bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/collapse.md

 | `show`    | Function | When called, will open the collapse   |
 | `hide`    | Function | When called, will close the collapse  |
 | `id`      | String   | The ID of the collapsible element     |

+`BCollapse` also [provides](https://vuejs.org/guide/components/provide-inject.html) the above variables to its children as well as the value of the `isNav` prop.

 <<< DEMO ./demo/CollapseContent.vue#template{vue-html}